GaetanLepage/cmp-nixpkgs-maintainers/README.md

         option = {
             -- Number of days after which the list of maintainers is refreshed cache_lifetime = 14,
+            -- Do not print status messages
+            silent = false,
         },
     }
   }